interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 **`Promise.<null>`** A promise which resolves when the transfer has been submitted (but not necessarily accepted.)

 Rejects with `InvalidFieldsError` if required fields are missing from the transfer or malformed.
 Rejects with `DuplicateIdError` if a transfer with the given ID and different already exists.
 Rejects with `InsufficientBalanceError` if the transfer is rejected due to the source balance being too low.
-Rejects with `NotAcceptedError` if the transfer is otherwise rejected by the ledger (e.g. due to a nonexistant destination account).
+Rejects with `AccountNotFoundError` if the destination account does not exist.
+Rejects with `NotAcceptedError` if the transfer is otherwise rejected by the ledger.

 ###### Example
 ```js